What is Electronic Data Interchange?

 This seamless and direct communication enables a high process automation, as business information can be exchanged paperlessly and quickly between different systems.
 Direct means that no change of the information-carrying medium is necessary during the exchange (such as the manual typing of a paper bill).
 The data is transferred directly from one system to the other without anyone having to intervene manually.

-What is being exchanged between systems in the context of EDI?
+What is being exchanged between systems in the context of electronic data interchange?
 Depending on the application, this can be electronic orders, delivery notes and invoices, but also master data or sector- or industry-specific data such as transfers, delivery schedules, time lists, personal data, etc.

 Particularly in the area of supply chain management, the use of EDI plays a very important role.
 The following figure shows a simplified representation of a typical supply chain scenario.
 For a supply chain, one thinks primarily of the flow of goods and payments.
 However, it is only the flow of information that makes the supply chain possible in the first place.